astroseger/escrow_contracts/docs/MultiPartyEscrow.md

   and open the new one [MPEContractAdress, channel_id, new_nonce]

-By the following functions the client can extend expiration time and he can funds the channel at any time.
+By the following functions the client can extend expiration time and he can add funds to the channel at any time.
 He also can claim all funds from the channel after the expiration time reached.

 ```Solidity